ArcticSnow/TopoPyScale/README.md

 # TopoPyScale
-New version of Toposcale packaged as a Pypi library.
-Toposcale is an original idea of Joel Fiddes.
+Pure Python version of Toposcale packaged as a Pypi library.
+Toposcale is an original idea of Joel Fiddes to perform statistical downscaling of climate data to the hillslope scale.

 **References:**
 -